stashapp/stash/ui/v2.5/src/docs/en/Manual/ScraperDevelopment.md

 Sending request headers is possible when using a scraper.
 Headers can be set in the `driver` section and are supported for plain, CDP enabled and JSON scrapers.
 They consist of a Key and a Value.
-If the the Key is empty or not defined then the header is ignored.
+If the Key is empty or not defined then the header is ignored.

 ```yaml
 driver: